Friday, 26 April 2024

 – The city of Fort Bragg has been granted a Caltrans Encroachment Permit for sidewalk and sewer upgrades from Walnut Street to Pine Avenue.
 Work hours are 7 a.m. to 3 p.m., weekdays.
 Southbound traffic will be restricted to one lane.
 Motorists may experience minor traffic slowdowns.

-– Construction of a retaining wall about 1.7 miles north of Hardy Creek Bridge will continue.
+– Storm damage repair about 9 miles north of Hardy Creek Bridge will continue.
 Work hours are 7 a.m. to 5:30 p.m., weekdays.
 One-way traffic control will be in effect.
 Motorists should anticipate five-minute delays.
-Contractor – Maggiora and Ghilotti Inc. of San Rafael.
+Contractor – Maggiora and Ghilotti, Inc. of San Rafael.

 Highway 101